frlinh/game-analysis/README.md

 <img width="655" alt="Screen Shot 2022-09-12 at 1 34 50 AM" src="https://user-images.githubusercontent.com/100896787/189538872-be8595b5-ff95-401e-89da-f3a2ed7be57b.png">

-We decided to evaluate this model further and discovered the 'crit' column contained zero values and the 'attackspeed' also contained zero because it was initially a decimal figure.
+We decided to evaluate this model further and discovered the 'crit' column contained zero values and the 'attackspeed' also contained zero values because it was initially a decimal figure.
 We dropped the 'crit' column altogether as it did not contain any valuable figures.
 We added a lambda function to multiply 'attackspeed' by 10 before converting the datatype to an integer.
 By doing this, we were able to optimize and produce a Random Forest predictive score of 0.98.

 ## Conclusion & Results
 The Random Forest is the best model to use because it had the highest accuracy score whereas the other models all had an accuracy score below 0.372.